HL7NZ/nhi/input/pagecontent/guidance.md

   1. User finds the patient record in local system.
   2. Local system looks up NHI [Get Patient.](/getPatient.html)
   3. If the user has the correct permissions the details for the General Practice that the Patient is enrolled with will be returned as a contained resource.
   4. For additional information the user could search the HPI using the hpi-facility-id, hpi-organisation-id or the hpi-person-id.
-See example (Ref below TBC) for how this would work for to lookup EDI for an enrolled patient’s General Practice
+[Example below for how this would work for to lookup EDI for an enrolled patient’s General Practice](/guidance.html#lookup-edi-for-an-enrolled-patients-general-practice)
   5. Note:
     * The version number for the Patient record does not change when the General Practitioner details change (See NHI Profile for more information)
-    * To update the General Practitioner details the user will need to access the SOAP Enrolment web services
+    * To update the General Practitioner details the user will need to access the Enrolment web services

-#### Look up Preferred contact details for a Patient
+#### Look up Patient's contact details

 * This use case requires permission to access the Patient Preferences information